Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Mental Health/gender-dysphoria-bible/16 Disorders of Sex Development Gender is not Chromosomal.md

 [It means you may be genetically male or female, chromosomally male or female, hormonally male/female/non-binary, with cells that may or may not hear the male/female/non-binary call, and all this leading to a body that can be male/non-binary/female.
 ](https://twitter.com/RebeccaRHelm/status/1207838570276372480)

 [Biological sex is complicated.
-Before you discriminate against someone on the basis of “biological sex” & identity, ask yourself: have you seen YOUR chromosomes?
-Do you know the genes of the people you love?
+Before you discriminate against someone on the basis of “biological sex” & [[identity]], ask yourself: have you seen YOUR chromosomes?
+Do you know the genes of the people you [[love]]?
 The hormones of the people you work with?
 The state of their cells?
 ](https://twitter.com/RebeccaRHelm/status/1207839986801922048)

 [Of course you could try appealing to the numbers.
 “Most people are either male or female” you say.
 Except that as a biologist professor I will tell you...